awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-target.md

 You must configure a security group for the traffic mirror target that allows VXLAN traffic from the source to the target\.

 You can share a traffic mirror target across accounts\.
 To share a traffic mirror target, create the target, and then share the target\.
-For more information, see [Sharing a traffic mirror target](cross-account-traffic-mirroring-targets.md#tm-sharing)\.
+For more information, see [Share a traffic mirror target](cross-account-traffic-mirroring-targets.md#tm-sharing)\.

 ## Create a traffic mirror target<a name="create-traffic-mirroring-target"></a>